-You need to have some thoughts behind the placement, order, balance of the shapes, textures, patterns, and colors that you are about to capture.
+It would be best to have some thoughts about the placement, order, and balance of the shapes, textures, patterns, and colors you are about to capture.
 These can affect the visuals to a great extent.

 You need to find the point of interest that can influence the viewers to look at the photo differently.
-The visual weight and establishing a point of interest are two factors that you need to bring in your composition.
+The visual weight and establishing a point of interest are two factors you need to bring to your composition.

 Abstract photos don’t necessarily have to be cluttered or confusing.
 To understand abstraction, you need to realize that it also involves a lot of subtraction.

-You should try avoiding these elements because they are unrecognizable.
-Since you are just starting off, try focusing on one object at a time instead of including multiple items in your frame.
+It would help if you tried avoiding these elements because they are unrecognizable.
+Since you are just starting, try focusing on one object at a time instead of including multiple items in your frame.
 See if only one object can tell a story.

 - Angle of view